Metadata Privacy Beyond Tunneling for Instant Messaging: Conclusion

 \section{Conclusion}

-We introduce the \emph{\hybridmodel}, which provides a principled approach to reason about transport layer privacy through the lens of information flow.
-Specifically, we show that transport layer privacy is ensured in the \hybridmodel by proving \emph{noninterference} between \emph{\protocolpair\unskip s} by example--we construct a formal model of a deniable protocol and a generalized host protocol, and prove that users' deniable behavior does not leak into the observable network traffic.

-To answer our original question, we show that it is possible to run a state-of-the-art protocol that guarantees transport layer privacy.
-We design a variant of the Signal encryption protocol, \ourprotocollong, and show that subtle changes--all caught by the formal model--to the original protocol are necessary to avoid leaking users' deniable behavior.
-Additionally, we implement a proof-of-concept instant messaging system running \ourprotocol\ as well as standard Signal to showcase how to construct \protocolpair\unskip s.
-The overhead of deniable traffic in \ourprotocol\ is parameterizable through a variable \padding, providing tuneable latency for regular traffic from a mean of 0.014s per message with no deniable traffic ($\padding=0$), to a mean of 0.038s per message in systems with as many regular as deniable messages ($\padding=1.2$).
-We empirically show that to achieve the lowest latency for deniable messages, the value of \padding\ needs to be set in proportion to both the size overhead of deniable messages, and the proportion of deniable messages to regular messages.
+This work introduces \denimonsignal, an instant messaging system that provides different privacy guarantees for messages in the same system: either with or without metadata privacy.
+We show that it is possible to design and run a state-of-the-art, stateful protocol that guarantees provable metadata privacy.
+Specifically, we design a variant of the Signal protocol, \ourprotocollong, and show that subtle changes -- all caught by a formal model -- to the original protocol are necessary for privacy.
+Through our proof-of-concept implementation \denimonsignal we showcase how to strike performance trade-offs for real-world applications -- the overhead of deniable traffic in \ourprotocol\ is parameterizable through a variable \padding, and we empirically show the behavior under different traffic loads.

 \iffullversion

 \fi \fi